 Thomas Laue, PhD, Professor Emeritus, Biochemistry and Molecular Biology; Director, Biomolecular Interaction Technologies Center (BITC), University of New Hampshire

-Jean-François Hamel, Academic Researcher and Instructor, Chemical Engineering Department, Massachusetts Institute of Technology
+Jean-François Hamel, Professor, Academic Researcher and Instructor, Chemical Engineering Department, Massachusetts Institute of Technology

-TS: Designing Flexible Facilities for Bioprocess Development and Manufacturing
+TS13C: Designing Flexible Facilities for Bioprocess Development and Manufacturing - Detailed Agenda

 Jeffery Odum, MSc, CPIP, Global Technology Partner, NNE Pharmaplan; Managing Partner, Strategic Manufacturing Concept Group